yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 The less they know, the safer you are.

 **No work from home**.
 The office must be their second home.
-Well, preferrably the first one.
+Well, preferably the first one.
 They must go there every day, have a desk there, a computer, a chair, and a stapler.
 They will be emotionally attached to the place and it will be very difficult to leave, no matter how underpaid they will be.
 Never allow them to work